socialmad/socialmad/README.md

 <br />
 <p align="left">

-MD Sarfaraj, a creative and pragmatic technical professional with over 4 years of experience in software development.
-MD Sarfaraj is proficient in various technologies, including Flutter, Dart, React Native, JavaScript, SocialEngine, Core PHP, PHP Frameworks (Laravel & CodeIgniter), Firebase, Appwrite, and MySQL.
+MD Sarfaraj is a creative and pragmatic technical professional with 4+ years of experience in software development.
+He is proficient in various technologies, including Flutter, Dart, React Native, JavaScript, SocialEngine, PHP, Firebase, and MySQL.
+Apart from his work, he writes blogs and articles on C# Corner, and speaks at tech events.

-As a Technical Author, MD Sarfaraj writes blogs and articles on multiple platforms, including C# Corner, DEV, and many other community platforms.
-MD Sarfaraj has been awarded twice as a C# Corner MVP (Most Valuable Professional), a testament to his expertise and dedication to the field.

-With a passion for crafting high-performing software applications, MD Sarfaraj is an excellent addition to any development team.
-Whether you're looking to create cutting-edge mobile apps or optimize your web applications.
+MD Sarfaraj is a highly skilled and dedicated software developer recognized twice as a C# Corner MVP (Most Valuable Professional).
+His expertise in crafting high-performing software applications makes him an excellent addition to any development team.
+Whether you need to create cutting-edge mobile apps or optimize your web applications, MD Sarfaraj has the passion and skills to help you achieve your goals.

 </p>

 <h2 align="left">My Favorite Flutter Projects 💻</h2>